-That was a question I asked myself in June of last year when I had to pack up my old room and move to a new one.
+That was a question I asked myself in June a couple of years ago when I had to pack up my old room and move to a new one.

 At my new school, the first room I got placed in was a long, narrow room.
 I knew it wouldn’t be the best situation, but it was what I got.
 We made the best of it!

 Well, after two weeks of nine separate classes a day bumping into each other and the hot circular water heater, leaving marks on the walls, and feeling the frustration of kiddos not able to see me, the administration was able to make some changes and get me into a larger room.
 Yay!

 I was so happy; I spent 8 hours that Saturday cleaning, arranging, and setting up my new, bigger room.

-This helps you make sure that the space you are in feels welcoming and is useful for your yoga class with kids.
+This helps you ensure that the space you are in feels welcoming and useful for your yoga class with kids.

-Even if you stack these things on a cart and wheel it around to classrooms every hour (or carry it all in a basket, like I did) the feeling that you will get from being prepared and ready will be passed on to the kids.
+Even if you stack a few things on a cart and wheel it around to classrooms every hour (or carry it all in a basket, like I have done) the feeling that you will get from being prepared and ready will be passed on to the kids.

 It will help everyone feel more in a zen-like state for optimal yoga and mindfulness practices.

-How to set up your kids yoga class for success
+How to set up your kids yoga classroom for success (wherever you are)

 1. Make sure everyone can see you

-If you are in a large enough room, I suggest making a big circle.
+If you are in a large enough room, the best layout is to make a big circle.
 That way, everyone can see you and follow along with the yoga poses that you show.
-In my new class we are in a sort of rectangle, and that works well enough.
-(I sometimes just do the poses in the middle, TBH).

-I’ve also done rows with “walking” space in between for kids to come in and walk carefully to their mat without stepping on other mats.
+Rows can also work, with space in between for kids to come in and walk carefully to their mat without stepping on other mats.
 Place yourself at the front, but walk in between the kids often enough so the ones in the back can see you (and know you can see them)